 2. It may be more sustainable than almond milk

 So: which is more environmentally sustainable, oat milk or almond milk?
 It's not so simple, yet it appears that oat milk may win the battle by a small margin.
 Another reason Harris-Pincus says some may opt for oat milk over almond milk is because it’s a more sustainable nut milk.
 "It requires a lot of water to produce almonds," she says.
-Indeed, research has shown that almond milk requires the most water to produce compared to oat, soy, and rice milks.
+Indeed, research has shown that almond milk requires the most water to produce1 compared to oat, soy, and rice milks.
 “Only a small portion of almonds are required to make almond milk, but almond trees require significant amounts of water,” Sharon Palmer, MSFS, RDN, previously told Well+Good.
 But she also pointed out that almond milk requires less land than oat milk, making it better in terms of emissions.
 Neither alt-milk is perfect when it comes to sustainability, but oat milk may be a slightly more eco-friendly pick.
 Although they're both better than the environmental impact of milk from cows.

 3. Oat milk has trace amounts of fiber

-Again, while oats themselves have lots of nutritional benefits, very few of those translate over to oat milk since the beverage is largely water.
+Again, while oats themselves have lots of nutritional benefits, very few of those translate over to oat milk benefits since the beverage is largely made of water.
 But oat milk does contain fiber and a little bit of protein, two nutritional positives.

 What are the benefits of almond milk?